 FROM DAVID TO JESUS

-From David to Jesus, the two list differs widely.
+From David to Jesus, the two list differs widely (see the link just above for why).
 Here is a key biblical reference to clarify issues:

 David reigned in Jerusalem thirty-three years, 5 and these were the children born to him there: Shammua, Shobab, Nathan and Solomon.
 These four were by Bathsheba … (1 Chron.
 3:4-5, NIV, emphasis added)

 Luke 3:31 says that David’s son Nathan begins the lineage down to Jesus, while Matt.
-1:6 says David’s son Solomon begins the lineage down to Jesus (Bathsheba is unnamed but called “wife of Uriah,” her first husband in Matthew’s version).
+1:6 says David’s son Solomon begins the lineage down to Jesus (Bathsheba is unnamed but called “wife of Uriah,” her first named husband, in Matthew’s version).

 Here’s how the matter of the two sons (Solomon and Nathan) must surely work out: